joakimskoog/PagedList/README.md

 ```

 ## What?
-PagedList is a [1.0 .NET Standard Library](https://docs.microsoft.com/en-us/dotnet/articles/standard/library) that contains a data structure for easily representing a paged list.
+SimplePagedList is a [1.0 .NET Standard Library](https://docs.microsoft.com/en-us/dotnet/articles/standard/library) that contains a data structure for easily representing a paged list.

 ## Why?
 I often need pagination of some sort in my different projects and since I couldn't find one that I liked, I decided to implement a library that works on all .NET platforms and that suit my needs perfectly.